Melin Sguthan (Union Mill)

 Guise and Lees relate in their book that pigs were kept in a low building that once stood next to the mill.
 Many millers kept pigs in this way, as the pigs would readily eat the grain that the millers sometimes kept as payment for the milling instead of money.

-This mill was closed in 1913.
+It is not clear who ran the mill in its final years, but it supposedly closed in 1913.
 During the First World War it was set on fire to help in removing the iron machinery in aid of the war effort.
-The fire weakened the structure so it now has some very evident cracks.
-Despite this, it has recently been sold (see the sales brochure and a photo of the sign outside the mill) and renewed planning permission for conversion into a dwelling was applied for in September 2009.
+The fire weakened the structure so it had some very evident cracks.
+Despite this, it was sold (see a photo of the sign outside the mill) and renewed planning permission for conversion into a dwelling was applied for in September 2009.
+Conversion was carried out in 2012, and the resulting dwelling was listed for sale in October 2012.
+It again came on the market in 2017.

 See other images of this windmill at: